-- Ruckus – we heart the wonderful Ruckus Society, an amazing page of manuals and resources for scouting, direct action, media and more
+- Ruckus – amazing page of manuals and resources for scouting, direct action, media and more

 - Organising for power – heaps of direct action resources

-*please note, our friends in the mining lobby don’t seem to understand how “the internet” works.
-Just because we have listed a range of websites that collectively link to 1000’s of resources and web pages doesn’t mean we endorse every tactic listed within.
-We advocate for nonviolent action, but its up to every individual to make up their own mind about what tactics they want to use, and we just want to help collate useful information so you can.
+Please note: Just because we have listed a range of websites that collectively link to thousands of resources and web pages doesn’t mean that we endorse every tactic listed within.
+It’s up to every individual to make up their own mind about what tactics they want to use.